Fariha-1999/Doctor-Alert-System/README.md

 - **`doctor_alert.db`** – SQLite database storing transcripts and alert information.
 - **`patient_report.csv`** – Combined report of transcripts and risk alerts.
 - **`risk.csv`** – Training dataset used for BioBERT risk classification.
      - This file is included in the repository because the model is trained inside the notebook.
-You need to save the CSV in the same folder as in code  **"DASYSTEM"**
      - The trained model is not uploaded (due to size limits), but users can retrain it by running the notebook.
 > **Note:** These files are **not included** in the repository.
 Running the notebook will generate them automatically.